Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Converse Lyapunov-Barrier Function for Stability with Safety Guarantees

 We then prove the necessity part.
 Since $A$ is compact, there exists a compact neighborhood $K$ of $A$ such that $A\subset K\subset D$.
 Let $c=\sup_{x\in K\cup W} V(x)$.
 Then $c>0$.
 Define $B(x)=c-V(x)$ for $x\in D$.
 We can easily verify that $V(x)$ and $B(x)$ satisfy conditions (1)--(4). \end{proof}

-\begin{rem} In \cite{romdlony2016stabilization}, a set of sufficient conditions for a smooth function $V:\,\Real^n\ra\R$ to be called a Lyapunov-barrier function for the autonomous system (\ref{eq:sys}) with respect to the origin and an unsafe set $U$ were formulated as follows: \begin{enumerate} \item[(i)] $V$ is lower-bounded and radially unbounded; \item[(ii)] $V(x)>0$ for all $x\in U$; \item[(iii)] $\nabla V(x)\cdot f(x)<0$ for all $x\in \Real^n\setminus(U\cup \set{0})$; and \item[(iv)] $\overline{\Real^n\setminus (U\cup C)} \cap \overline{U}=\emptyset$, where the set $C$ is given by $C=\set{x\in\Real^n:\,V(x)\le 0}$. \end{enumerate} Note that, to help the readers, we have changed the notion slightly to be consistent with the notation used in this paper.
-In \cite{braun2017existence}, it is shown that the above conditions imply the set $U$ is necessarily unbounded.
+\begin{rem} { We compare the Lyapunov-barrier conditions with that in \cite{romdlony2016stabilization}, which provided a novel control framework for stabilization with guaranteed safety for nonlinear systems.
+Nonetheless, we restrict the formulation to autonomous systems (cf. Proposition 1 in \cite{romdlony2016stabilization}).
+This is without loss of generality, because the control framework in \cite{romdlony2016stabilization} is fundamentally built upon the conditions for autonomous systems, as clearly indicated in \cite{romdlony2016stabilization} (see, e.g., the remark before and proof of \cite[Theorem 3]{romdlony2016stabilization}).
+We also change the notion slightly to be consistent with the notation used in this paper.} In \cite{romdlony2016stabilization}, a set of sufficient conditions for a smooth function $V:\,\Real^n\ra {\mathbb{R}}$ to be called a Lyapunov-barrier function for the system (\ref{eq:sys}) with respect to the origin and an unsafe set $U$ were formulated as follows: \begin{enumerate} \item[(i)] $V$ is lower-bounded and radially unbounded; \item[(ii)] $V(x)>0$ for all $x\in U$; \item[(iii)] $\nabla V(x)\cdot f(x)<0$ for all $x\in \Real^n\setminus(U\cup \set{0})$; and \item[(iv)] $\overline{\Real^n\setminus (U\cup C)} \cap \overline{U}=\emptyset$, where the set $C$ is given by $C=\set{x\in\Real^n:\,V(x)\le 0}$. \end{enumerate} In \cite{braun2017existence}, it is shown that the above conditions imply the set $U$ is necessarily unbounded.
 Here we show another property that indicates the restrictive nature of condition (iv); that is,

 In fact, suppose that this is not the case, then $V(x)>0$.
 There exists a sequence $\set{x_n}\ra x\in\partial D$ such that $V(x_n)>0$ (and hence $\set{x_n}\cap C=\emptyset$) and $\set{x_n}\cap U=\emptyset$ (this is possibly because $x\in\partial U$).
 Hence $\set{x_n}\subset\Real^n\setminus(U\cup C)$.
 It follows that $x\in \overline{\Real^n\setminus (U\cup C)}$.
 By condition (iv) above, $x\not\in \overline{U}$, which contradicts $x\in\partial U$.
 In view of (\ref{eq:iv}), condition (iv) above is somewhat restrictive, because it implies that the boundary of the unsafe set $U$ lies entirely on a level curve of $V$. \end{rem}